 Ada is a widowed writer, navigating loneliness in Oxford after the death of her husband.
 She has no children.
 No grandchildren.
 She fears she is becoming peripheral, another invisible woman.

 Eliza is a student at the university.
 She finds it difficult to form meaningful relationships after the estrangement of her mother and breakup with her girlfriend.

 An exquisite story of connection and loss, and how a person can change another person's life.
-Full of heartache yet joyful and life-affirming, this is for fans of Sarah Winman and Joanna Cannon, with a wry observation that will appeal to readers of EXPECTATION and NORMAL PEOPLE.
+Full of heartache yet joyful and life-affirming, this is for fans of Normal People, Expectation and Sarah Winman's Tin Man.

 Beautifully rendered, thoughtful and original

 A love story of intergenerational friendship that is perfect for these divisive times.
 Leaf's writing is warm and lyrically funny - she has an eye for details both sublime and ridiculous.
 Looking for Eliza is an intelligent and big-hearted read with the human condition at its core.

 A wonderful story about the redemptive power of an unexpected friendship.
 Leaf's characters are fresh, engaging and beautifully drawn.
 A marvellous read.

 Leaf Arbuthnot is a freelance book critic and journalist.
 She has written for the likes of The Sunday Times, The Guardian, Vogue and The Spectator.
 Subjects of her interviews include Hilary Mantel, Prince Charles, Jilly Cooper and Ellen Page, and she is a judge for the Forward Prizes for Poetry 2020.
 She studied modern languages at Cambridge and lives in south London.
 Looking for Eliza is her first novel.